National Sheep Association (NSA) is the UKs leading membership organisation representing the views and interests of sheep farmers.

 NSA is striving towards a leadership role identifying sources of funding, locating partners and ensuring research deliverables are met.
 In addition, NSA has very strong relationships with levy bodies, policy makers, NGO’s and is in regular contact with them on a two-way advisory level, so projects working at a policy level are also of great interest.

-NSA also has the capacity to work closely within research consortiums to ensure events and farmer/industry interaction ensures quantifiable routes to impact.
-Use of NSA’s own specific farmer focused communication channels such as NSA’s Sheep Farmer Magazine (6 editions per year), Weekly Email Updates to all members, social media outlets and through seminar programmes at key NSA events (4-6 per year), webinars and engagement through regional activity are just some of the ways NSA can promote knowledge exchange, to encourage adoption during and after project completion.
+NSA also has the capacity to work closely within research groups to ensure events and farmer/industry interaction ensures quantifiable routes to impact.
+NSA can promote knowledge exchange through use of NSA’s own communication channels such as NSA’s Sheep Farmer magazine, Weekly Email Update to all members, social media and through seminar programmes at key NSA events.
+NSA can also share details of projects during webinars and engagement through NSA regional activity.

-It is therefore of considerable interest for NSA to be more proactive in future research projects targeting the sheep sector.
-NSA is happy to act as an industry expert, providing key advice within the consortium and to attend project meetings as appropriate.
-NSA is also keen to discuss other related research where project aims/outputs share a common goal.
+It is of considerable interest for NSA to be proactive in research projects targeting the sheep sector.
+NSA is able to act as an industry expert, providing key advice within the consortium and attending project meetings.
+NSA is also keen to discuss other related research where projects may have a common goal and aid the sheep sector.

 Summary of what NSA can provide:

-• Ability to use diverse membership database to invite sheep farmers to take part in research related activities via NSA – e.g. farmer focus groups, invitation for practical on farm research, invitation to take part in specific data collection.
+- Ability to use diverse membership database to invite sheep farmers to take part in research related activities – e.g. farmer focus groups, invitation for practical on farm research, invitation to take part in specific data collection.

-• Staff time for sheep expertise – participating on research advisory board, sounding out project ideas (before & during the project), advise on potential impact of research.
+- Staff time for sheep expertise – participating on research advisory board, assess project ideas, advise on potential impact of research.

 Who to contact: